Frequently Asked Questions

 13) How many sites have been selected for the 7 Most Endangered since its launch?

-The 7 Most Endangered Programme celebrates its 10th anniversary this year.
-Since its launch in 2013, 56 threatened monuments and heritage sites from 31 countries across Europe have been selected.
-The first list was published in 2013, the second list in 2014, the third list in 2016, the fourth list in 2018, the fifth list in 2020, the sixth list in 2021, the seventh list in 2022 and the eighth list in 2023.
+Since 2013, 70 threatened monuments and heritage sites from 33 countries across Europe have been selected.
+The first list was published in 2013, the second list in 2014, the third list in 2016, the fourth list in 2018, the fifth list in 2020, the sixth list in 2021, the seventh list in 2022, the eighth list in 2023, the ninth list in 2024 and the tenth list in 2025.

 In addition, in 2016, the Venice Lagoon in Italy was declared as THE most endangered heritage site in Europe; and in 2022, the Board of Europa Nostra declared the rich and diverse heritage in Ukraine as THE most endangered heritage in the whole of Europe.